 We are definitely living in a time of information overload.
 It is challenging to stay on top of all that is happening, while keeping up with our own obligations and activities.
-Furthermore, news about sustainability tends to be on the negative side, creating doomsday scenarios and scary prophecies that can trigger anxiety, and are not precisely inspiring us to act.
+Furthermore, sustainability news tends to be on the negative side, creating doomsday scenarios and scary prophecies that can trigger anxiety, and not precisely inspiring us to act.
 We may tend to avoid the news because they make us feel bad, sad, or concerned.